tetv/xcopt/README.md

 * **xshopt** is compatible with bash and dash/POSIX scripting

 ### **xshopt** overview
 This command line framework runs multiple *options* and *commands* (respecting the order) as if they were sub-programs.
 Typically, *options* are used for change state (set behaviour), and *commands* are used to do the real work.
-Although *options* and *commands* are threated similarly, at least one commands is expected.
+Although *options* and *commands* are threated similarly, at least one commands is always expected.

 ### **xshopt** helps you...
 * Creating a sh scripts very quickly (compatible with POSIX);